 CPU bottleneck is unwanted, but this doesn’t mean that you should immediately buy the most expensive one you can find.

-Generally, these new generations of CPUs are fast, so you won’t have to worry too much about a bottleneck.
+Generally, these new generations of CPUs are rapid, so you won’t have to worry too much about a bottleneck.
 Even Intel’s low-end Alder Lake processors, like the i3-12100f, are fast enough to handle an RTX 3090.

 If you plan on upgrading your CPU, here are some of our recommendations: i3-12100F, i5-12400, i5-11400, i5-12600K, Ryzen 3600, and Ryzen 5600X.
-All of these SKUs offer great performance for less than $300.
+All of these SKUs offer outstanding performance for less than $300.